TheRealGabHas/Portfolio/README.md

 - [x] Complete the "Skills and tools" section
 - [x] Complete the "Contact" section
 - [x] Complete the "Credits" section
+- [ ] Make the credits look better